PayFabric/APIs/PayLink/Sections/PayLinks.md

 PayLinks
 ========

 The PayLinks API is used for creating, updating and retrieving PayLinks.
-Please note that all requests require API authentication by PayFabric *Device ID* and *Device Password*, see our [guide](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Authentication.md).
+Please note that all requests require API authentication by PayFabric *Device ID* and *Device Password*, see our [guide](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Authentication.md) for more details.

 Create a PayLink
 ----------------